Anti-communism: Pre-Francoist Spain

 In Spain, anti-communism has been present in both the political left and right.

 In the decade preceding the Spanish Civil War, the Communist Party of Spain (PCE) was overshadowed by and competed with Spain's anarcho-syndicalist and Socialist counterparts.
-Under the dictatorship of Miguel Primo de Rivera, "...most prominent party members were jailed..."
-(Mujal-León, 7) party headquarters were moved to Paris.
+Under the dictatorship of Miguel Primo de Rivera, "most prominent party members were jailed", and the party headquarters were moved to Paris.
 Furthermore, the party was weakened by factionalism in the Comintern and the poor representatives it was sent from Moscow.
 Until 1934, when the PCE joined Manuel Azaña's government, the PCE opposed the Republic.
 Left consolidation under Prime Minister Azaña corresponded with the Comintern directive to form broad coalitions opposing fascism.
 Upon their 1934 merger with the PSOE under the Alianza Obrera, the communists reversed their view on the Republic and their influence expanded.
 Between 1934 and 1936, the PCE's membership grew from approximately one thousand to thirty thousand.

-During the Spanish Civil War, the PCE was uncharacteristically moderate, prioritized garnering middle-class support and the war effort over revolutionary policy.
+During the Spanish Civil War the PCE was uncharacteristically moderate, prioritized garnering middle-class support and the war effort over revolutionary policy.

 Communists lost favor after the Republicans lost the war, and anti-communism spread to the remainder of the Spanish left.
 This shift was, in part, at reaction to the Molotov–Ribbentrop Pact, which was seen as a Soviet concession to Nazi fascism, and the PCE's refusal to share the aid it received from the Soviet Union with other leftists.
 Some leftists blamed the PCE for the Republicans' defeat.

 In Spain and internationally, the Catholic Church was a critical anti-communist influence.

-In the late nineteenth and early twentieth centuries, the Catholic Church retained a great deal of Spain's wealth, but were losing social influence.
-The Second Republic's new constitution “...withdrew education ...from the clergy, dissolved the Jesuit order, banned monks and nuns from trading, and secularized marriage.”
-(Deschner,48).
+In the late nineteenth and early twentieth centuries the Catholic Church retained a great deal of Spain's wealth but were losing social influence.
+The Second Republic's new constitution "withdrew education ... from the clergy, dissolved the Jesuit order, banned monks and nuns from trading, and secularized marriage."
 This marked a sharp contrast from the Restoration period, during which the Church retained a religious monopoly.
-The Church reacted to this change and anti-clerical destruction of Church property by funding the Spanish Confederation of Autonomous Rights (CEDA) and denouncing the ‘red’ Republican government.
+The Church reacted to this change and anti-clerical destruction of Church property by funding the Spanish Confederation of Autonomous Rights (CEDA) and denouncing the 'red' Republican government.

-In 1937, Pope Pius XI released Divini Redemptoris, an anti-communist encyclical.
+In 1937 Pope Pius XI released Divini Redemptoris, an anti-communist encyclical.
 The document reflected the attitudes of Spanish bishops, claiming that communists were slaughtering clerics and all opposed to atheism.

 Anti-communism was a shared ideological feature among Spain's various right-wing groups in the lead-up to the Spanish Civil War.
 Within the right-wing, the Catholic Church's anti-communism pulled together the political interests of the lower, agrarian classes, the landed aristocracy, and industrialists.
 Despite these groups' political differences, The Popular Front's electoral victory in 1936 spurred Catholic authoritarians, Carlists, monarchists, some military officers, and fascists to consolidate under the Falange Española Tradicionalista y de las JONS headed by the general and future dictator, Francisco Franco.